 Permission to Work

-Rights and Entitlements of Non-EEA Workers on Fishing Vessels
+Rights and Entitlements of Workers on Fishing Vessels

 Contract, Terms and Wages

-2. With effect from 4 March 2019, an employer must also notify each new worker, in writing, within five days of commencement of employment, of the following core terms of employment:
+2. An employer must also notify each new worker, in writing, within five days of commencement of employment, of the following core terms of employment:

 - the full names of the employer and the employee;